 The difference is that it tilts the portfolio slightly towards prosperity, the most common of the four conditions.
 And it does so by intentionally selecting an additional stock asset that complements the normal Permanent Portfolio stock index fund for rebalancing purposes and higher overall returns.

 The large/small barbell works well for this but other options are also fine.
-The permanence of the value premium is also debatable, but it is not central to the portfolio and other options like small cap blend and total international also work.
+The permanence of the value premium is also debatable, but it is not central to the portfolio and other options like small cap blend or a broad international fund also work.
 Play with the Portfolio Finder for a while, and you’ll see lots of portfolios resembling the Golden Butterfly with two parts stocks, two parts bonds, and one part gold, commodities, or REITs.
 The concept of not placing your bets for the future on any one economic condition is more important than any individual asset.

 It’s that last concept that generally distinguishes investors who find the Golden Butterfly interesting versus ones who think it’s a terrible idea.
 If you’re the type of person that believes “stocks always make the most money in the long run” then the Golden Butterfly probably does not seem very appealing with only 40% stocks.
 And depending on your outlook for the future you may really not see much hope for long term treasuries, gold, and cash any time soon and will find plenty of reasons to look elsewhere.